Treatment

 Defects confined to the helix with or without a cartilage defect can be repaired with the chondrocutaneous advancement flap, or Antia-Buch chondrocutaneous advancement flap.
 This flap is used for moderate-sized defects on the helical rim.
 The skin of the helix and the underlying cartilage are either unilaterally or bilaterally advanced.

-The flap has 2 variations.
-In the first, the flap can be of full thickness and detached on both the anterior and posterior surfaces of the helix.
-This construction allows for maximal extension of the flap, although the flap pedicle is relatively narrow.
-(In the second, the flap can be designed with the posterior skin intact, leaving a broader flap base as Antia and Buch originally describe.7 The entire posterior skin is undermined to elevate the flap.
-Then, the flap is advanced with a dog ear that is removed posteriorly (see Media Files 6-7).
+The flap has two variations.
+The first variation uses a modified O-to-T advancement.
+The flap can be of full thickness and detached on both the anterior and posterior surfaces of the helix.
+This construction allows for maximal extension of the flap.
+The entire posterior skin is undermined to elevate the flap.
+Then, the flap is advanced with a wedge that is removed posteriorly (see the images below).
 The helix must be meticulously realigned.

-In either variation of the flap, a Burrow triangle may need to be excised if the defect is large.
-Additional length can be gained by using a V-to-Y advancement of the helical root.8 The ear is smaller than it is at the baseline.
+In the second variation, the flap can be designed with the posterior skin intact, leaving a broader flap base as Antia and Buch originally describe.
+[13, 14] In either variation of the flap, a Burow triangle may need to be excised if the defect is large.
+Additional length can be gained by using a V-to-Y advancement of the helical root.
+[15] The ear is smaller than it is at the baseline.
 However, it is not as small as it would be with a wedge excision closure because of the stretch provided by the flap and smaller sacrifice of the cartilage.
 The use of the chondrocutaneous advancement flap is usually limited to defects 2.5 cm or smaller.

 Banner transposition flap procedure

 Defects on the superior aspect of the helix are ideal for repair with the banner transposition flap.
-Originally described with use of the postauricular skin, the loose preauricular skin can also serve as the donor site for the flap (see Media File 8).9,10 The base of the flap is superior and contiguous with the defect; this construction allows for the flap to be draped onto the defect.
+Originally described with use of the postauricular skin, the loose preauricular skin can also serve as the donor site for the flap (see the image below).
+[16, 17, 18] The base of the flap is superior and contiguous with the defect; this construction allows for the flap to be draped onto the defect.
 To preserve a wide flap base, the posterior dog ear must be removed with an incision away from the base.
 This flap can be used only for defects of the skin or for defects of both the skin and cartilage.

 If a large portion of the cartilage is missing, a cartilage graft from the contralateral ear can be used.
 For more superior defects not involving the region of the helical root and not contiguous with the preauricular skin, the transposition flap can be converted to a tubed pedicle flap to cross over the intact intervening skin.
 The pedicle remains attached for approximately 3 weeks while the flap develops an adequate blood supply.
 The pedicle is then sectioned, and the flap is trimmed to fit the defect.